Blog Layout

 Helping Students of Color Overcome the Imposter Syndrome through Grit

-Sometimes, entering a math classroom is like going to warzone for many student of color.
+Sometimes, entering a math classroom is like going into a warzone for many students of color.
 Students struggle with a low sense of self in math class, math anxiety, and a fear of failure.
 These various factors contribute to an overall sense of imposter syndrome in students of color.
 Imposter syndrome is a common feeling among students, especially in math class.
 It is the feeling of being a fraud, despite having the necessary skills and knowledge.
 This feeling can be overwhelming and can lead to anxiety, stress, and even depression.
 As students embrace these negative hurdles, they can feel powerless, and begin to doubt their abilities to perform as competent mathematicians.
 However, with the power of grit, students can overcome imposter syndrome and excel in math class.
 Here are seven tips to help your students overcome imposter syndrome in math class through grit:

 1. Embrace the struggle